FRCTeam3654/2023-prod_robot/documentations/readme.txt

                 )
             ),
             new ParallelCommandGroup(
-              new AutoArmSetPositionsCommand(1, 2), // raise arm to full distance, 2 seconds
+              new AutoArmSetPositionsCommand(1, 2), // raise arm to full distance, 2 seconds, for high goal, need 1.2 * full distance
               new  SequentialCommandGroup (
                     new WaitCommand(0.5), // vs 0.8
-                    new  AutoWrist(1, 1.1 * RobotMap.wristFullUpDistance)// lowers wrist , 1.5 seconds
+                    new  AutoWrist(1, 1.1 * RobotMap.wristFullUpDistance)// lowers wrist , 1.5 seconds, may need reduce the value to have correct angle
               )
             ),
-			//new IntakeWheelsCommand(2), // spit out

 			new ParallelCommandGroup(
+				new IntakeWheelsCommand(2), // spit out
+				new  SequentialCommandGroup (
+                    new WaitCommand(0.5), // allow the game piece to be spitted out new ParallelCommandGroup(
 						new AutoWrist(2), // raise wrist, 1.5 seconds, don't wait for full 2 seoonds to do next command new AutoArmJoustCommand(2),  // NEW: 2 seconds for telescoping arm to retract

 						//new AutoPneumatics(2),  // 1 second
 						//new IntakeWheelsCommand(0),

 						new  SequentialCommandGroup (
 							new WaitCommand(0.5),
 							new AutoArmSetPositionsCommand(2, 2.0) // lower arm to near bottom, 2 seconds
 						),

 						new  SequentialCommandGroup(
 								new ParallelCommandGroup(
 									mp,                           // estimate about 4 seconds: 1.3 meter/second x 4 = 5.2 meter (~157 inches), after ~ 4 seconds in autonomous
 									new  SequentialCommandGroup (
 										new WaitCommand(0.5),
 										new AutoTurrentTurningCommand(4,2.0, -5.6) ,      // turn turret 180 toward right (-5.6), ~ 2 seconds
 										new ParallelCommandGroup(
 												new IntakeWheelsCommand(1)  ,  // intake
 												new  SequentialCommandGroup (
 													new WaitCommand(1), // experiment wait time to make sure to lower the wrist at the end new AutWrist(1)                        // low wrist , 1.5 second )
 										)
 									)

 								},

 								new ParallelCommandGroup(
 									mp1,                          // drive towards the goal to drop the game piece new AutWrist(2)                        // raise wrist , 1.5 second
 									new AutoTurrentTurningCommand(4,2.0, 0) // turret go home
 								}
 								new IntakeWheelsCommand(2)    // spit out
 						)

 					)
+                )
+			}

      );